tarunsingh15/swiss-army-knife/Tools/Email Parser/README.md

 - [Manual Steps](docs/MANUAL_STEPS.md) — setup and hands-on test checklist
 - [Adding a Parser](docs/ADDING_A_PARSER.md) — plug-in protocol and worked example
 - [Metrics](docs/METRICS.md) — Tier A/B/C metric definitions

-## MY NOTES:
-MIME Parsing
-- Outlook doesnt use MIME format, it uses MSG, a compound file binary format (CFBF), a single file containing a entire internal hierarchy of nested files and folders.
-    - Requires the “extract-msg” plugin to handle this tpye
- - Gmail will work with the stdlibrary “email”

-File Type Detection (Sniffing)
-- Dont trust file names as they can be wrongly labelled.
-- “Puremagic” for a purely python library, requires no system binary installation.
-(Portable)
-    - “Python-magic” can be the upgrade.

-Body:
-- Lxml and BeautifulSoup can be used for XML and HTML parsing, but “selectolax” is significantly faster.
-- Using html2text will flatten it to markdown, discarding the hierarchy or the structure.

-Quoted-reply stripping:
-- Extracting only the newly typed message from an email thread
-- Single largest token sink in email, we need to ignore the massive chain of prev emails that get appended to the bottom
-- Using Mailgun’s “Talon”, this is open-source, a the only major library that uses ML along with traditional regex.

-PDF:
-- We need to handle native PDF files, Scanned PDF files or Hybrid PDF files.
-- Native PDF files are easy and dirt-cheap to process, the other two types require OCR integration to identify embedded elements.
-- For native PDF: using the “PyMuPDF” library which is licensed under AGPL, which is free for personal user by paid for commercial use.
-    - Pros: But its is lightning fast, free for personal use and can handle document metadata, annotation and even extract images
-    - Cons: Know to have issues with the order, especially can scramble get if the doc has a complex multi-column layout.
-    - Wrapper: Recently, “pymupdf4llm” wrapper was released to convert pymupdf’s speed to LLM-ready markdown.
--  If PDFs are full of tables, invoices or complex layouts, I can use “pdfplumber”
-    - Pro: uses geometry and visual elements to mathematically reconstruct tables with excellent accuracy, also includes visual debugging tools.
-Has better TEDS than PyMuPDF.
-    - Cons: Has a lot of heavy math, it is slower compared to PyMuPDF.
-Doesn’t do well with doc metadata, encryption stets, AcroForm field (Acrobat Form, fillable fields in PDFs) values, Will need to use “pypdf” along with it to overcome.
-(AcroForm fields sit as widgets on top of actual unchangeable PDF files to capture inputs)
-- For RAG, we use “Docling” if feeding to LLMs or Vectors DBs
-    - Pros: Analyses reading order, capture headers, tables in markdown formats and fixes multi-column reading order issues with traditional native PDFs

-> TEDS = Tree-Edit-Distance-based Similarity, an industry-std benchmark to score how accurately an AI or parsing library extracts a table from a doc.

-Schema:
-- Pydantic, helps validate the parser boundaries, auto-generated JSON schema.

-Storage:
-- One SQLLite file should do.
-- Need to handle:
-    - Structured fields
-    - Unstructured JSON
-    - Sqlite-vec = adds vector search in the same file.
-(Only KNN search, ANN is still under dev)

-Security:
-- Need to handle the security, attacker injections, cut off from internet access run in sandboxes
-- ACL-aware retrievals

-Note:
-- Ignore LangChain or LlamaIndex - their doc abstraction is weaker - no typed edge, no page/bbox anchors